 Those types of jarring shots got me thinking about all of the product placements that now bombard us every day.
 I’m not saying that such blatant advertising—outside of paid-for commercials—in the media is new.
 It’s been going on for some time now.
 And when it comes to adventure and adventure sports, there’s really nothing “novel” about it.
 But I think we’ve come to a new threshold, and I’m not quite sure it’s a good idea to step over it.
 Because I think there’s a difference between planning an adventure with advertising backing and using an adventure to promote products.

-When adventurer Steve Fossett landed his hot air balloon in the Australian Outback on July 4, 2002, he became the first person in the world to complete a circumnavigation of the globe in such a craft.
-He accomplished the feat in just under fifteen days.
+When adventurer Steve Fossett landed his hot-air balloon in the Australian Outback on July 4, 2002, he became the first person in the world to complete a circumnavigation of the globe in such a craft.
+He accomplished the feat in just under 15 days.
 Of course, his adventure was the source of a lot of media coverage.
 In visuals of the event, the name of his historic airship is prominently displayed: the Bud Light Spirit of Freedom balloon.

 I don’t doubt that the miners had to wear something to protect their eyes.
-What I do wonder about is the need for them to be sent such distinctive pairs, of the media attention to it, and the ads that ensued.
+What I do wonder about is the need for them to be sent such distinctive pairs, of the great media attention to it and the ads that ensued.